Jack Slevkoff's Enterprises provides...

 Young loquat Tree Young Loquat Tree

-This tree is highly prized for its large rich evergreen foliage and its tasty edible fruit which is considered a great delicacy in the Orient.
-It is closely related to the pear and apple trees...not the citrus tree called "komquat".
+This tree is one of the largest loquat trees in the Fresno area.
+It was planted in the 1940's and is 60 plus years old.
+It is more than 30 feet tall and is well rounded.
+The bottom of the tree is trimmed so that people can walk under it.
+Cluster of fruit Loquat trees are highly prized for their large rich evergreen foliage and their tasty edible fruit which is considered a great delicacy in the Orient.
+Loquat trees are closely related to the pear and apple trees ...not the citrus tree called "komquat".

 Adult Loquat Tree